sabhyamittal/ds_test/notes.md

 #### Algorithms

- Algorithms are definite number of steps to solve a given problem in definite amount of time.For example:The travelling salesman problem, which finds out the shortest path /route between two cities hence it is used by GPS which is used all over globe.
+ Algorithms are definite number of steps to solve a given problem in definite amount of time.

 #### Algorithms as a technology

+ For example:The travelling salesman problem, which finds out the shortest path /route between two cities hence it is used by GPS which is used all over globe.

 ### Getting Started

 #### Insertion Sort

 Efficient algorithm for sorting small number of elements.EX: sorting a deck of cards.

-### ANALYZING ALGORITHMS

-### DESIGNING ALGORITHMS

-#### CODE FOR INSERTION SORT IN C
+#### Analyzing insertion sort

+Consider sorting n numbers stored in array A by first finding the smallest element of A and exchanging it with the element in A[1].
+Then find the second smallest element of A, and exchange it with A[2].
+Continue in this manner for the first n - 1 elements of A.

+#### Designing algorithms

+#### Code in c

 <details>
 <summary>Answer</summary>